AA: I'm Avi Arditti with Rosanne Skirble, and this week on WORDMASTER: some pronunciation rules to help make your speech sound more natural.

 "Now we apply the sentence rules and we look at 'git em.'
 We have a 't' sound.
 We said whenever there's a 't,' we want to know if there are vowel sounds on either side, which in this case there are.
 So 't' becomes 'd' and then moves over to the 'em,' so instead of 'git em,' it becomes 'gidem."

 WOMAN'S VOICE: "Gidem asoon as possible.
 Gidem asoon as possible."

-sounds, and apply reduced forms and sentence rules, it would sound like this: "Gide ma soo nas possible," Nina Weinstein says.)
+(If we move the other final consonant sounds followed by vowel sounds, and apply reduced forms and sentence rules, it would sound like this: "Gide ma soo nas possible," Nina Weinstein says.)

 RS: "How do you go about teaching this?
 What would you suggest?"

 NINA WEINSTEIN: "First of all, I would suggest starting with the first rule: final consonant sound followed by a vowel sound.
 So when people were in class and they were listening to tapes of natural speakers, I would write a sentence on the board, for instance.
 And then analyze it, and ask them before they even thought about it or heard it or whatever, if there's a final consonant sound in that sentence followed by a vowel sound, and how they think it might be said.
 And then play the sentence and see if it is said that way.
 If a native speaker says the sentence without stopping, the final consonant sound followed by a vowel sound is almost impossible not to do."